Pituohai/Eat-Radar/README.md

 # Eat-Radar
-will add the radar data for submitted radar-based manuscript
+We will add the radar data for submitted radar-based food intake manuscript soon, as this manuscirpt is still in under review status.